 - Create a “remember when…” video or journal, with the older adult sharing memories of holidays past while the younger ones record or document their stories, draw accompanying pictures, and ask questions to learn more.

-For additional ideas on holiday activities for seniors, contact the in-home care professionals at Grace Home Care.
+For additional ideas on holiday activities for seniors, contact the caregiver home care professionals at Grace Home Care.
 We’re also on hand to help make the holidays brighter and safer for older adults, and to reduce stress for family members, through individualized home care services such as:

 - Escorted transportation for holiday events and outings